- Automatic gate openers are a great fit for any property and can be used on gates of every size.

 If you want to save money, you might install a solar-powered gate opener.
 This way, you’ll reduce your property’s electricity bills — and you’ll be fighting climate change, while you’re at it.
 Just remember to install a battery backup for rainy days!

-3 best automatic gate opener systems
+Types of automatic gate opener systems

 The type of automatic gate opener system you should choose depends on your property’s needs and the gate access credential method you want.
 Automatic gate openers use all kinds of credential systems to verify tenants’ identities.
 But above all, you know your property best, and only you can choose the best option for your gated community.

 The best automatic gate openers facilitate a convenient access experience for tenants while enhancing security for your property.

 The three best kinds of electric gate openers for driveways are:

 A vehicle recognition tag is a small sticker that a tenant places on their dashboard.
 Your gate’s credential reader scans it when tenants approach the gate.
 The best part is that tenants can simply stay inside their cars, which is convenient for nighttime or bad weather situations — and a time-saver in any case.

 Although these stickers are convenient for tenants, an automatic gate opener that depends entirely on them has no way to detect or let in visitors.
 So, your best bet is to use vehicle recognition tags in conjunction with another system.